 Advance fee lottery scammers continue to use Facebook as a favoured hunting ground.
-And, sadly, there is seemingly plenty of people on the network who still fall for their nefarious tricks.
+And, sadly, there are seemingly plenty of people on the network who still fall for their nefarious tricks.
 Often, the criminals pose as Facebook officials and send messages to the potential victim via cloned or hijacked accounts.

 They inform victims that they have won a large sum of money in a lottery operated by Facebook and should contact the ‘Facebook Lottery Team’ agent to begin processing the claim.
 But, of course, there is no Facebook Lottery, no prize, and the ‘agent’ is certainly not a Facebook staff member.

 If victims contact the bogus agent, they will soon receive requests for advance payments to cover imaginary processing costs.
 They will also be asked to send personal and financial information, ostensibly as a means for victims to prove their identity.
 I discuss how Facebook lottery scammers operate in more detail in another Hoax-Slayer article.

 In this report, I want to focus on one simple social engineering tactic that these scammers tend to use as a means of convincing their victims that their bogus lottery win claims are genuine.
 After a victim contacts them, one of the first documents that the scammers may send back is a seemingly official ‘certificate’ or other type of document that, at least to the victims who receive it, may convince them that the ‘win’ is indeed genuine.
 These criminals are well aware that, especially for the people who are likely to fall for these scams in the first place, an officially formatted document can be a powerful and persuasive tool.
 Especially if it comes from a person that the victims believe is an official representative of Facebook.